Creative Writing Ideas and Journal Topics For:

 For this Valentine's Day activity, students write two paragraphs about

-things that they love.
 Students choose 2 topics from this list:

 person, sport, book, movie, restaurant, game, place, and holiday.